 You’ve made it through the first quarter of the year and if you haven’t had a holiday yet, why not now?
 Many companies in Singapore give out their bonuses at this time of the year, so it’s worth considering a quick vacation with that extra cash at this period.
 Weather-wise is great – you’re at the spring to summer transition in the northern hemisphere, and autumn in the southern hemisphere, nice weather before it gets too hot or cold.

-Typically end March/ early April.
+Good Friday on the Easter weekend is an actual public holiday in Singapore.
+It typically happens end March/early April.
 Note that only Friday is an actual public holiday, the rest of the days and Easter Sunday aren’t usually holidays

 Where to go